 Sam’s Club offers:

-Pharmacy, flu shots, optical/hearing center, tire/battery, gas, and car maintenance, business services (including insurance), travel, auto-buying program, and an in-store restaurant.
+Pharmacy, flu shots, optical/hearing center, tire/battery, gas, car maintenance, business services (including insurance), travel, auto-buying program, and an in-store restaurant.

 Spot the difference?
 It isn’t possible as the warehouse clubs have incredibly similar perks.
 However, where they may differentiate themselves is in the quality of these services and customer experience.